 Greek seems like a hard language, and you are sure to be put off by the complex presentation of it that inevitably happens at the higher levels of church clergy.
 But people have been scared away from it unnecessarily.
 It’s not complex.
 It was a real language.
 Real people spoke it.

 Hundreds of millions of people put their Christian faith into the hands of a handful of men who have been responsible for the transmission of the Scriptures.
-Virtually no one reads it in the original languages.
+Hardly anyone reads it in the original languages.
 They are in fact told not to unless they learn it at a seminary.
 In the case of Islam, the vast majority of Muslims read the Qur’an in its original language, or learn to.
-They will tell you that it must be read in Arabic and that translations are not the real deal.
-They would consider a watered-down paraphrase of the Qu’ran an absolute abomination.
-Conversely, a pastor will tell you that a gross paraphrase of the Bible is “just as good as the real!”
+They will tell you that it must be read in Arabic and that translations are not the real thing.
+They would consider a watered-down paraphrase of the Qu’ran an abomination.
+Conversely, a pastor will tell you that a gross paraphrase of the Bible is “just as good as any other!”
 You have not realized the amount of trust you have extended to translators.
 Were they faithful really?
 Unbiased?
 Factual?
 Let me ask you this question, if Bible translations were labeled this way: